buckleylab/Buckley_lab_protocols/Soil_chemistry/organic_content.md

 * Weigh the sample + crucible.
   * This the the **pre-ignition weight (g)**

-Notes (CW):
-* Crucibles that are sooty or appear unclean should be rinsed with water and fired at 400<sup>o</sup>C or higher for an hour and allowed to cool in dessicator (not sure if dessicator is necessary for this) before using.
- * This combusts any residue that might skew where final SOM calculation.
-* Crucibles can be labelled with grease pens.
-* Soil depth in the crucible matters, oxygen may not be able to penetrate all the way to the bottom of the crucible if the soil is too deep and the C will pyrolize instead of combust.
-Use less soil or a shallow crucible if you think this could be a problem.

 ### Loss on ignition

 * Place sample in a cold muffle furnace and raise the temperature to 400<sup>o</sup>C.